Norwich University of the Arts: What it's really like

 The market is one of my favourite places, with good, cheap food and independent vendors.

 But the fun doesn’t end at night, with loads of independent pubs for pub crawls, bespoke cocktail clubs, and music venues in the Riverside and Prince of Wales districts.
-Students like to go out to Prince of Wales Road and to the waterfront for a good night out.
-For a more chilled atmosphere, there are board game cafes like Slice and Dice.
-And of course, Norwich and Norfolk are home to fantastic festivals like Latitude.
+Students like to go to Prince of Wales Road and to the waterfront for a good night out.
+For a more chilled feel, there are board game cafes like Slice and Dice.
+And of course, Norwich and Norfolk are home to festivals like Latitude.

 The train station is a 20-minute walk away from the city centre, and you can get really cheap bus tickets to Yarmouth and Lowestoft for the beaches.
 Nature reserve the Norfolk Broads is also just a train journey away.